Isabella-Mitchell/gather-recipe-website/README.md

 - All inputs are validated and feature labels

 - When a user goes to edit a recipe, the content appears in the relevant input fields.

+- If a recipe image URL is not provided, then a defualt colour swatch is used.

 ### Recipe form considerations